Support Now

 Gap 02

-No year-round recreation for all ages
+No year-round community recreation for all ages

 Six-month winters restrict outdoor activity, increasing inactivity and isolation.
 Older adults have few safe indoor fitness options, and the closure of two Hudson elementary schools cut open court space by 20%.